HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-We compare our proposed method with state-of-the-art methods on two AV SELD tasks of the DCASE 2023 and 2024 Challenges.
+We compare our proposed method with state-of-the-art (SOTA) methods on two AV SELD tasks of the DCASE 2023 and 2024 Challenges.
 The results for the AV SELD task of the DCASE 2023 Challenge are presented in Table~\ref{tab:table8}.
 The baseline system was trained solely with the STARSS23 dataset, which contains about 3.8 hours of real data, as shown in Table~\ref{tab: table4}.
-The system utilized visual embeddings similar to ours and adopted a lightweight network as the backbone.
-Kang's system was trained with a larger dataset than Jiang's and our systems, employing video mosaic augmentation.
+The baseline system utilized visual embeddings similar to ours and adopted a lightweight network as the backbone.
+Kang's system was trained with a larger dataset than the remaining systems, employing video mosaic augmentation.
 YOLOv7 \cite{wang2023yolov7} was used as the visual encoder in Kang's system.
-With the VPS augmentation, both Jiang's system and our proposed system were trained using data volumes eight times that of STARSS23, as indicated in Table~\ref{tab: table4}.
-It is observed that our proposed method outperforms all other systems in the overall metric score, with a 0.026 improvement in $\text{F}$ and a 0.6 decrease in LE compared to the previous state-of-the-art system.
+To ensure a fair comparison, the systems by Berghi, Jiang, and our proposed HDA-SELD were all trained on a dataset eight times larger than the original STARSS23 data.
+This eightfold increase was achieved by consistently applying similar video augmentation techniques in addition to the ACS transformation, as shown in Table~\ref{tab: table4}.
+It is observed that our proposed HDA-SELD outperforms all other systems in the overall metric score, with a 0.026 improvement in F and a 0.6 decrease in LE compared to the previous SOTA system.

 The results on the AV 3D SELD task of the DCASE 2024 Challenge are shown in Table~\ref{tab:table9}.
 The baseline was also trained with the original STARSS23 dataset; whereas, all remaining systems were trained with a larger data set containing about 30.8 hours of training data.
 Unlike all comparative systems that utilized ResNet-50 \cite{he2016deep} for visual encoding, our approach used Gaussian-like vectors as the visual embedding.
 In Li's system \cite{Li_SHU_task3b_report}, audio and visual features were fed into a Transformer decoder for feature fusion utilizing cross attention.
 Berghi's method \cite{Berghi_SURREY_task3b_report} employed a Conformer module for processing the concatenated multi-modal embeddings.
-Hong et al. \cite{hong2025mvanet} proposed a multi-Stage video attention network to address the AV 3D SELD task.
-Our proposed CMKD method achieves the best overall metric score of 0.260.
-Specifically, our method increases the F1 score from 0.495 to 0.551, an 11.3\% improvement compared to Hong's model, which highlights the effectiveness of our approach in addressing the complex AV 3D SELD task.
+Hong et al. \cite{hong2025mvanet} proposed a multi-stage video attention network to address the AV 3D SELD task.
+Our proposed HDA-SELD achieves the best overall metric score of 0.260.
+Specifically, our proposed method increases the F1 score from 0.495 to 0.551, an 11.3\% improvement compared to Hong's model, which highlights the effectiveness of our approach in addressing the complex AV 3D SELD task.